 The presence of hepatitis C virus in the blood is detected with a Polymerase Chain Reaction (PCR) test on blood samples.
-Many people will be given a screening test – the hepatitis C antibody test – before the PCR test.
+In Australia, everyone is given a screening test – the hepatitis C antibody test – before the PCR test.

 Hepatitis C Antibody test